 - Recent equity market volatility is not surprising given the uncertainty about tariffs and their potential impact on the economy.
-As clarity emerges, we are likely to learn more about the new presidential administration's investor-friendly policies, such as deregulation and tax cuts, which should help improve investor sentiment, in our view. - In broad terms, consumers continue to spend, employment is still stable, corporate earnings remain fairly steady, and we are on the cusp of an innovation-led business cycle driven by artificial intelligence (AI) and factory reshoring (i.e., moving production back to the company's home country).
+As clarity emerges, we are likely to learn more about the new presidential administration's investor-friendly policies, such as deregulation and tax cuts, which should help improve investor sentiment, in our view. - In broad terms, consumers continue to spend, employment is stable, corporate earnings remain fairly steady, and we are on the cusp of an innovation-led business cycle driven by artificial intelligence (AI) and factory reshoring (i.e., moving production back to the company's home country).
 While the Magnificent Seven group of US mega-capitalization technology-related stocks played a key role in 2024's equity market rally, we see growing opportunities beyond these market leaders. - As bottom-up fundamental investors, our focus is on analyzing individual companies rather than broader market trends or economic cycles.
-We invest in sectors that, in our analysis, deliver consistent, sustainable earnings growth and are backed by potentially sustainable secular growth tailwinds, such as IT with its advancements in Al. We believe the health care sector can be one of the biggest beneficiaries of innovation, whether it is Al applications or new drug discoveries.
-We are also paying attention to the industrials sector as the United States undergoes an industrial renaissance with companies reshoring their production and new technology making factories more competitive on a world-class basis. - Our strategy is designed to address both upward and downward market cycles, which are historically not unusual in equity markets.
+We invest in sectors that, in our analysis, deliver consistent, sustainable earnings growth and are backed by potentially sustainable secular growth tailwinds, such as IT with its advancements in Al. We are also paying attention to the industrials sector as the United States undergoes an industrial renaissance with companies reshoring their production and new technology making factories more competitive on a world-class basis. - Our strategy is designed to address both upward and downward market cycles, which are historically not unusual in equity markets.
 A diversified approach helps us participate in both ongoing market strength and anticipated rotation in market leadership.
 We invest in what we regard as great businesses positioned to potentially benefit from secular growth over a long-term horizon.